Project 0: Checkers Game Engine - Fall 2025

 Any program should be adequately tested.
 Adequate testing includes test functions for normal cases, edge cases and error cases if any applies.
 The following list presents some examples for this project:

-• Trying to create a Solitaire object with a French board is an error case.
+• Trying to create a Checkers object with 6 rows and 6 columns is an error case.

-• Trying to create a Solitaire object with an English board is a normal case.
+• Trying to create a Checkers object with 10 rows and 10 columns is a normal case.

 The following presents a non-exhaustive list of tests for this project.
 Please note, you need to test your work adequately.

-• Test whether the constructor works correctly for an error case, e.g. it creates an empty object if the user tries to create an object with with a non-supported shape.
+• Test whether the constructor works correctly for an error case, e.g. it creates an empty object if the user tries to create an object with -5 rows and -10 columns.

-• Test whether the constructor works correctly for a normal case, e.g. it creates memory and initilizes all member variables to the proper values.
+• Test whether the constructor works correctly for an normal case, e.g. it creates memory and initilizes all member variables to the proper values, if the user tries to create an object with 10 rows and 10 columns.

 What to Submit